 Mind-body intervention—Tai Chi (strongly recommended)

 Mind-body intervention are highly recommended.
-Studies have suggested that mind-body intervention/exercises, particularly the Tai Chi, may also be a promising treatment option for patients with KOA.
+Studies have suggested that mind-body intervention/exercises, particularly the Tai Chi, may be a promising treatment option for patients with KOA.
 For instance, investigators found that Tai Chi (13-16) a popular mind-body exercises, can significantly reduce KOA pain.
 Similar finding has also been observed in Baduanjin (15-17), another popular mind-body intervention.

 Activities modification (generally recommended)